Fukushima and why we cling on to ruins

 Once the principal and interest have been fully repaid, the plant has a book value of a symbolic USD or EURO or whatever other currency one chooses.
 Without any further CAPEX installments to repay and a plant that essentially still functions, the plant becomes much more profitable.

 Instead of building a cushion for future liabilities or a replacement, the manager responsible for the asset immediately considers the windfall profit as his gain.
-Those gains occurred under his watch so he declares them profits and pays extra high dividends to shareholders in order to be favorably considered at the next round of promotions.
+Those gains occurred under his watch so he declared them profits and paid extra high dividends to shareholders to be favorably considered at the next round of promotions.

 Sometimes, just sometimes, such a plant is allowed to operate so incredibly long that an otherwise normal event of nature will make it default and it produces a disaster as the safety threshold for this old, decrepit facility is dismally low – and if this is then a nuclear installation, it’s especially galling.

-Plants that have done double their design life are a threat to our safety if they are not refurbished extensively.
-And they give their newer brethren a bad image as it is them which blow up, blow out or do something else that is not good for human health and/or life and produces headlines.
+Plants that have doubled their design life are a threat to our safety if they are not refurbished extensively.
+And they give their newer brethren a bad image as it is they who blow up, blow out, or do something else that is not good for human health and/or life and produces headlines.

 Consider this the tip of the iceberg.